-8.10 Many children go to see and / or take part in an entertainment arranged especially for them.
-For example, children's film shows and dance or drama school productions, and additional arrangements may be required to safeguard them while at the premises.

-- 8.11 Where entertainment requiring a Licence is specifically presented for children, the Licensing Authority will normally expect the presence of at least one member of staff from the Licensed premises for every 50 children present to ensure their safety and protection from harm and to control their access and egress from the premises.
+- 8.10 Many children go to see and / or take part in an entertainment arranged especially for them.
+For example, children's film shows and dance or drama school productions, and additional arrangements may be required to safeguard them while at the premises. - 8.11 Where entertainment requiring a Licence is specifically presented for children, the Licensing Authority will normally expect the presence of at least one member of staff from the Licensed premises for every 50 children present to ensure their safety and protection from harm and to control their access and egress from the premises.
 The Council will require those caring for or supervising children to have undergone an appropriate Criminal Record check with the Criminal Records Bureau. - 8.12 With regard to this Licensing Objective, the Licensing Authority considers Durham County Council Safeguarding Children Board to be the competent authority for matters relating to the protection of children from harm.
 A protocol exists between Durham Local Safeguarding Children Board and Durham Constabulary.
-All safeguarding concerns identified as a result of premises, personal applications and all variations to licences are covered by this protocol.
+All safeguarding concerns identified as a result of premises, personal applications and all variations to licences are covered by this protocol. - 8.13 Applicants are advised to seek advice from the Local Safeguarding Children Board and incorporate any recommendations in their Operating Schedule before submitting their applications.